Oraclee5321/3019-Group-Project-J/User Stories - MD.md

 #### As a current staff member, the current training is monotonous and so I don't engage with the training

 #### As a current staff member, I would like to be presented with all my modules in a presentable dashboard so they are easy to find

+#### As a current staff member, being able to be competitive with my peers will help me engage with my training more.